Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Pinterest @danaeexplore

-Before you go, SAVE THIS PIN to your PINTEREST account for easy access to this post on what to do in Mostar, Bosnia and Herzegovina, whenever you need it!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account for easy access to this post on what to do in Mostar, Bosnia and Herzegovina, whenever you need it!